Canary’s Call

 Canary’s Call Presented by Dollar Bank

-Canary’s Call is an indoor immersive, museum-style habitat with interpretive displays that bring to life the stories that birds, as an indicator species, are telling.
 Birds have long been indicators of the health of our natural environment, going back to when miners sent canaries into coal mines to warn of dangerous fumes.
 Through words, images, and interactive elements, birds tell the stories of the impacts of pollution, invasive species, overconsumption, and habitat loss on entire ecosystems around the globe.
-Visitors learn through these stories how they can be good stewards of our planet for all who share it.
+Today, wild birds serve as reliable indicators of many other environmental problems.
+By paying close attention to our wild bird populations everywhere, we can safeguard their populations and, at the same time, protect human health and well-being.

 Opened in 2019, the Andean Mountain habitat in Canary’s Call is home to striking and unusual birds from Latin America, never before seen in Pittsburgh.
 The Capuchinbird takes its name from the hooded cloak of a Capuchin monk: the bird’s head is featherless!
 A flash of neon orange can only be an Andean Cock-of-the-rock, a forest-dwelling bird with a showy fan-shaped crest.